grnet/snf-image/docs/interface.rst

    :ref:`Configuration Tasks Environment<configuration-tasks-environment>`.

  * **EXCLUDE_ALL_TASKS=yes**
-   If this property is defined with a value other than null, then during the deployment, the image will not be configured at all.
+   If this property is defined with a yes value, the image will not be configured at all, during the deployment.
 This is really handy because it gives the ability to deploy images hosting operating systems whose configuration is not supported by *snf-image*.

  * **EXCLUDE_MOUNTED_TASKS=yes**
    If this property is defined, then only the tasks that are meant to run before the VM's disk gets mounted (namely *FixPartitionTable* and *FilesystemResizeUmounted*) will be allowed to run during deployment.

+ * **EXCLUDE_FilesystemResize_TASKS=yes**
+   If this property is defined with a yes value, the 3 filesystem resize tasks (*FilesystemResizeUnmounted*, *FilesystemResizeMounted*, *FilesystemResizeAfterUmount*) will be prevented from running.

  * **EXCLUDE_TASK_<task_name>=yes**
    This family of properties gives the ability to exclude individual